elatov/elatov.github.io/_posts/2012-10-22-mounting-an-ntfs-disk-in-write-mode-in-freebsd-9.md

 	fuse: failed to open fuse device: No such file or directory

-I didn&#8217;t remember the &#8220;Install Notice&#8221; for the packages, so I decided to refresh my memory:
+I didn't remember the "Install Notice" for the packages, so I decided to refresh my memory:

 	elatov@freebsd:~>pkg_info -D -x fusefs-ntfs-2012.1.15